Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 If you don't understand the layout of this code, you might want to go back to my [CSS syntax tutorial][syntax] for a quick reminder.
 Basically, we are styling the `<h1>` with our `color` property, which has a value of `red`.

 > **IMPORTANT NOTE** - `color` is spelt *the American way*.
 Just deal with it.
 If you spell it "colour", CSS will have no idea what you are going on about.
-If you are getting annoyed right now, just think of all the Terabytes saved worldwide by removing that one letter &#128539;<!--http://graphemica.com/%F0%9F%98%9B-->
+If you are getting annoyed right now, just think of all the terabytes saved worldwide by removing that one letter &#128539;<!--http://graphemica.com/%F0%9F%98%9B-->

 When you [preview] your code, you should see this: